sapzildj/electron-watermark/README.md

 ## 🚀 Features

-- **Image Watermarking**: Support for JPG, PNG, WebP and other image formats
+- **Image Watermarking**: Support for JPG, PNG, WebP, HEIC and other image formats
 - **Video Watermarking**: Support for MP4, MOV, MKV and other video formats
 - **Watermark Customization**: Adjust text, font, size, position, and transparency
 - **Batch Processing**: Process all files in a folder at once